processing/p5.js/contributor_docs/friendly_error_system.md

 * All the colors are checked for being color blind friendly.
 * More elaborate ascii is always welcome!
 * Extend Global Error catching.
 This means catching errors that the browser is throwing to the console and matching them with friendly messages. `fesErrorMonitor()` does this for a select few kinds of errors but help in supporting more is welcome :)
-* Improve `sketch_reader.js`'s code reading and variable/function name extracting functionality.
+* Improve `sketch_reader.js`'s code reading and variable/function name extracting functionality (which extracts names of the function and variables declared by the user in their code).
+For example currently `sketch_reader.js` is not able to extract variable/function names properly if all the code is written in a single line.
-* `sketch_reader.js` can be extended and new features can be added to it to better aid the user.
+* `sketch_reader.js` can be extended and new features (for example: Alerting the user when they have declared a variable in the `draw()` function) can be added to it to better aid the user.

 ```javascript